LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 different threads, etc.

 .. note:: Changing loop execution policy types and iteration space constructs
-          enable loops to run in different ways without modifying the loop kernel code.
+          enable loops to run in different ways by recompiling the code and without modifying the loop kernel code.

 While loop execution using ``RAJA::forall`` methods is a subset of ``RAJA::kernel`` functionality, described next, we maintain the